Here is information for graduate students who are interested in having me as an advisor or committee member.

 For Prospective Students

-I am currently supervising 2 graduate students in addition to directing CERIAS and serving on many professional and government boards.
-I am willing to take on another few students, although I may not have funding for them during the 2007-2008 academic year.
+I am currently supervising 5 graduate students in addition to being head of a graduate degree progam, and serving on many professional and government boards.
+I am reluctant to take on additional students except under special circumstances.
+Once some of my current students graduate, I may be better able to supervise new PhD students.

 Students interested in working with me at Purdue must be admitted through the regular admissions process.
 I am not involved with admissions of students.
 Instead, students need to apply for admission through the individual department in which they wish to work.
 Information on the infosec-related programs is available on this page.